 In our experience, we find that opting for a short-term detox without planning ahead for support afterward will only reduce your chances of a full and long-term recovery.

-What Are The Stages Of Admitting To Rehab?
+What Are The Origins Of The Abbeycare Group?

 In 2005 Abbeycare opened its first residential rehab clinic upon seeing the need for such a service.